 Seljalandsfoss is the 2nd tallest waterfall alongside Skogafoss, measuring again at 60m.
 This waterfall you can walk behind to get stunning views of the scenery with the water running in front of you.
 I warn you – you’ll need to wear waterproof clothing as you do get very wet when standing near the waterfall and also make sure you wear suitable footwear with grips as the floor surrounding can get very slippy and is very uneven.
 The water’s origin is from the volcano glacier Eyjafjallajökull which erupted back in 2010 that caused the massive ash cloud over Europe.

-Skogafoss is the 2nd tallest waterfall reaching a height of 60m.
+Skogafoss is also the 2nd tallest waterfall reaching a height of 60m.
 According to legend, the first Viking settler in the area, Þrasi Þórólfsson, buried a treasure in a cave behind the waterfall.
 The legend continues that locals found the chest years later, but were only able to grasp the ring on the side of the chest before it disappeared again.
 The ring was allegedly given to the local church.
 The old church door ring is now in a museum, though whether it gives any credence to the folklore is debatable.
 At the eastern side of the waterfall, a hiking and trekking trail leads up to the pass Fimmvörðuháls between the glaciers Eyjafjallajökull and Mýrdalsjökull.
 This waterfall is based with a campsite around it in which you can stay in overnight.
 It’s quite a drive from Reykjavik so make sure you are prepared to stay overnight if you are going to drive to the furthest part south of the island.

 This is probably one of the biggest glaciers in Iceland and its peak reaches the height of 1,493m.
 The icecap of the glacier covers an active volcano called Katla.
 The caldera of the volcano has a diameter of 10 km (6 mi) and the volcano erupts usually every 40–80 years.
 The last eruption took place in 1918.
-Scientists are actively monitoring the volcano, particularly after the eruption of nearby Eyjafjallajökull began in April 2010.
+Scientists are actively monitoring the volcano, particularly after the eruption of nearby Eyjafjallajökull which erupted in April 2010.
 Since the year 1930, 16 eruptions have been documented.
 This glacier is receding by 500m a year due to global warming.
 You can even book an excursion to walk on the glacier with a specialist team who provide you with lots of safety gear.

 Another glacial tongue which can be seen from the Ring Road, located in Vik.
 The glacier snout Solheimajokull is the southwestern outlet of the Myrdalsjokull icecap.
 It is about 8 km long and 1-2 km wide.
 River Jokulsa discharges it, and is sometimes called “The Stinking River” because of its emission of sulphuric acid from sub-glacial high temperature areas.
 The glacier advanced about 900 metres during the last few centuries, but retreated greatly from 1930 to 1964.
 In the nineties it advanced and almost managed to cover the Jokulhaus hill.
 Lagoons developed in the side valleys and one of them often emptied quite suddenly.
 The floods lasted a few days and created danger for the passers by.